PyConPL/Book/2015/presentations/Dokku_Build_your_own_PaaS/text.md

 **Dokku** is a Docker-powered PaaS implementation.

-**Buildpack** is a bunch of scripts to set up stack on PaaS.
-In some areas of PaaS, buildpacks may become displaced by Docker images and Dockerfiles

 ## PaaS use case
 Let'ts imagine that you have a small blog written in Django which you need to deploy fast an easy.
 Also this blog is under development and you are going to roll out updates every day during the upcoming month.
 Simultaneously, lets